-Appeals Court Rules Trump Must Turn Over Tax Records To Manhattan Prosecutor
+Appeals Court Rules Trump's Accountants Must Turn Over Tax Records

 Vance has sought the records as part of an investigation into whether two women who said they had affairs with Trump were paid for their silence before the 2016 election.

-The appellate court's decision upholds a U.S. District Court order from last month requiring Trump's accounting firm, Mazars USA, to turn over Trump's personal and business tax returns starting from 2011.
+The appellate court's order upholds a U.S. District Court order from last month requiring Trump's accounting firm, Mazars USA, to turn over Trump's personal and business tax returns starting from 2011.

 As a candidate and as president, Trump has broken from long-standing practice to make his tax returns public.
 Unlike other past presidents, Trump has also not divested from his business interests.